lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

 For example, the scatterplot of latitude and January temperatures had negative direction, as the greater the latitude, the colder the temperature.
-Though there are a few outliers *(link to module A outliers section)* (cities along the northwest coast of the US that have temperate winters, such as Portland, OR) there is a strong, linear trend.
+Though there are a few :ref:`outliers<outliers_and_skew>` (cities along the northwest coast of the US that have temperate winters, such as Portland, OR) there is a strong, linear trend.

-Question: Match each scatterplot below with its description.

 .. image:: figures/mult_choice_plots_abstract.png
       :align: center
       :alt: Six scatterplots labeled A through F.

-.. dragndrop:: dnd-ex-1
+.. dragndrop:: dnd_scatterplot
-   :feedback: Feedback that is displayed if things are incorrectly matched.
+   :feedback: Try again!
    :match_1: A|||Positive, strong, nonlinear
    :match_2: B|||Positive, strong, linear
    :match_3: C|||Neither positive nor negative, strong, nonlinear